BrigitteColin/GitHub_SpatialAggregation/README.md

 Project Title:
-Here we provide the R code for delineating FCover information using an evenly spread grid as on overlay that will be used to aggregation all fractions within the grid cell to one value, using the arithmetic mean.
+Here we provide the R code for delineating FCover information using an evenly spaced grid as on overlay that will be used to aggregate all fractions within the grid cell to one value, using the arithmetic mean.
 The code has been used for our paper with the title "Influence of Spatial Aggregation on Prediction Accuracy of Green Vegetation using Boosted Regression Trees".

 Getting Started:
 Please use/download the